 Some components in the list might not be shown, depending on the framework version of your project.
 This situation can occur under the following conditions:

 A component that uses a recent framework version is incompatible with a project that targets an earlier version.

 For information about how to change the target framework version for a project, see Framework targeting overview.

-A component that uses .NET Framework 4 is incompatible with a project that targets the .NET Framework 4.5.
+A component that uses an older version of the .NET Framework is incompatible with a project that targets a newer .NET Framework.